rdx0120/Health_Inspection_Monitoring_App/README.md

-Here's a comprehensive README.md file for your "Health Inspection and Monitoring Application" project:

----

 # Health Inspection and Monitoring Application

 A health monitoring and inspection mobile application designed to improve communication and interaction between doctors and patients.
 The application leverages modern technologies to provide convenient and efficient healthcare services.